Animation offers marketers unlimited potential with virtually no limitations.

 Many of the other brands use animation to push the limits of reality.
 But Mosh chooses a simple approach to connect with its target market, balding young men.

-The animated ad features a relatable character; he's dressed in trendy clothes, has a tattoo, and is in a familiar place, in front of his bathroom mirror, evaluating his hair's inevitable demise.
+Mosh commercial features a relatable character; he's dressed in trendy clothes, has a tattoo, and is in a familiar place, in front of his bathroom mirror, evaluating his hair's inevitable demise.

 Not only does the ad use animation to create a relatable character, but it also demonstrates how easy it is to order from Mosh.
 The animators clearly understand the target market and use animation to execute the connection and value proposition in just 20 seconds.